-We are part of UnitingCare, one of the largest not-forprofit organisations in Queensland, which represents Blue Care, Lifeline, ARRCS, The Wesley Hospital, Buderim Private Hospital and St Stephen's Hospital in Hervey Bay.
+We are part of UnitingCare Health (UCH), one of the largest not-for-profit private hospital groups in Queensland, which is a service group of UnitingCare Queensland, along with UnitingCare Community and Blue Care.
+UCH administers The Wesley Hospital and St Andrew's in Brisbane, The Sunshine Coast Private Hospital in Buderim and St Stephen's Hospital in Hervey Bay.